vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/4_The_First_of_Men.md

 8

 It seems that Manu was already in the Rigveda considered to be the son of Vivasvant, whose name he actually bears in one case.
 In the later texts he is quite regularly called son of Vivasvant."
-He is accordingly a brother of Yama, or a duplication of that personage, but Manu unlike Yama is con- cerned with the living, and Yama with the dead: hence in the Çatapatha Brāhmaṇa the difficulty is reconciled by making Manu the ruler of men, Yama of the dead.
-Yāska, relying on an obscure passage of the Rigveda, finds in him the son of Vivasvant, and the savarṇā who was substituted for Saraṇyu, when that lady left her husband,10 and in the Rigveda 11 we actually hear of Manu Samvaraņi, whose epithet may be either a mistake for Sāvarņi which would point to a very early date for the legend, or may have been mis- understood and have created the legend.
+He is accordingly a brother of Yama, or a duplication of that personage, but Manu unlike Yama is con- cerned with the living, and Yama with the dead: hence in the Śatapatha Brāhmaṇa the difficulty is reconciled by making Manu the ruler of men, Yama of the dead.
+Yāska, relying on an obscure passage of the Rigveda, finds in him the son of Vivasvant, and the savarṇā who was substituted for Saraṇyu, when that lady left her husband,10 and in the Rigveda 11 we actually hear of Manu Samvaraṇi, whose epithet may be either a mistake for Sāvarṇi which would point to a very early date for the legend, or may have been mis- understood and have created the legend.

 9